TY-Jeong/aRPaCa/README.md

 <img src="https://github.com/user-attachments/assets/ff7afbc7-6477-49c7-b34d-4be764c80c46" width="400" height="300"/>
 </p>

 The two black vertical lines indicate the range of linear fitting used to calculate $D$.
-The fittung range can be adjusted using **start** and **end** arguments.
+The fitting range can be adjusted using **start** and **end** arguments.
 If **end** is not specified, it will be automatically set to the right end.